Skip to content

 Google_Adwords - remarketing

-By targeting your previous visitors via display ads, you will only be targeting individuals who are genuinely interested in the resource.
+By targeting your previous visitors via display ads, you will only target individuals genuinely interested in the resource.

 This saves you time and money going after customers who are not interested.